smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - ovnaction supports specifying interfaces which attach to networks created by the Network Configuration Management microservice.

 #### Traffic Controller
-The traffic controller micro-service provides a way to create network policy resources across edge clusters.
+The traffic controller microservice provides a way to create network policy resources across edge clusters.
 It provides inbound RESTful APIs to create intents to open the traffic from clients, and provides change and delete APIs for update and deletion of traffic intents.
 Using the information provided through intents, it also creates a network policy resource for each of the application servers on the corresponding edge cluster.
 > **NOTE**:For network policy to work, edge cluster must have network policy support using CNI such as calico.

 #### Resource Syncronizer
-This micro-service is the one which deploys the resources in edge/cloud clusters.
-'Resource contexts' created by various micro-services are used by this micro-service.
+This microservice is the one which deploys the resources in edge/cloud clusters.
+'Resource contexts' created by various microservices are used by this microservice.
 It takes care of retrying, in case the remote clusters are not reachable temporarily.

 #### Generic Action Controller
 The generic action controller microservice is an action controller which may be registered with the central orchestrator.
 It can acheive the following usecases:

-- <b>Create a new kubernetes* object</b> and deploy that along with a specific application which is part of the composite Application.
+- <b>Create a new Kubernetes* object</b> and deploy that along with a specific application which is part of the composite Application.
 There are two variations here:

   - Default : Apply the new object to every instance of the app in every cluster where the app is deployed.
   - Cluster-Specific : Apply the new object only where the app is deployed to a specific cluster, denoted by a cluster-name or a list of clusters denoted by a cluster-label.

-- <b>Modify an existing kubernetes* object</b> which may have been deployed using the helm chart for an app, or may have been newly created by the above mentioned usecase.
+- <b>Modify an existing Kubernetes* object</b> which may have been deployed using the helm chart for an app, or may have been newly created by the above mentioned usecase.
 Modification may correspond to specific fields in the YAML definition of the object.

 To acheive both the usecases, the controller exposes REST APIs to create, update and delete the following: